-The object floorplan is often used in the middle of a workflow to show a leading object that has multiple attributes.
-Objects can be accessed from an overview, a work list, a list report, or a related business object.
-To present more information about one specific attribute of an object, use the object details floorplan, which can be accessed via drill down from the object screen.
+The object pattern is often used in the middle of a workflow to show a leading object that has multiple attributes.
+Objects can be accessed from an overview, a list report, or a related business object.
+Some object may have child objects which can be accessed via drill down from the object screen.

 B. Contextual content section group